 Sadly, most people live in the hallway.
 They have good excuses.
 First, the doors have locks.
 And, they lead busy lives.
 However, the keys to these locks are in their possession.
 So, wouldn’t that be a lifetime of missed opportunities?

 Guess what?
 Don’t be like most people.
 You can learn to use the keys to open those doors.
 This is the inward journey we call spiritual exploration.
 It’s what Joseph Campbell calls the Hero’s Journey.
 So, even if you don’t travel the world, you can take this journey no matter where you are.
 Don’t miss this opportunity to open the doors and reveal hidden treasures.
-You have live a wasted life.
+A wasted life affects everyone in your circle of influence.